 With a merchant cash advance, you get a lump sum payment in exchange for an agreed-upon percentage of your future credit/debit card sales that you can use to grow your startup.

 No collateral requirement and acceptance of poor credit makes merchant cash advances the most suitable financing option for borrowers that don’t qualify for other business loans.
-However, tread carefully: Merchant cash advances are among the most costly funding option.
+However, tread carefully: Merchant cash advances are among the most costly business funding option.

 Factor rates are charge by lenders on merchant cash advance, usually from 1.18 to 1.48.
 You can calculate your total owed amount by multiplying that factor rate with your loan amount.
 After that calculation, convert factor rate into APR. and you’ll see your APRs going through the roof—reaching the triple digits in the worst cases.